 Aston has world-class strengths in research in every School of Study, and academics and research staff joining Aston will become part of a dynamic and successful research community.
 Many academics work on research in partnership with business, through such schemes as Knowledge transfer partnerships (KTPs), CASE awards and other industrial collaborations.

 Aston's Business Partnership unit (BPU) operates at the commercial edge of university research and teaching, linking businesses to the university's academic expertise.

-Location and environment
+Location and Environment

-Aston University is based in the centre of Birmingham, one of Europe's liveliest and most welcoming cities, with superb cultural, retail and recreational facilities within walking distance of the campus.
+Aston University is based in the centre of Birmingham, one of Europe's liveliest and most welcoming cities, with a population of over one million people and superb cultural, retail and recreational facilities within walking distance of the campus.

 The 40-acre sustainable green campus houses all of the University's academic, social and accommodation facilities; the campus was ranked 5th in the People and Planet survey.

 The £215m Aston Student Village project is currently transforming the student accommodation on campus, providing 2400 new en suite rooms.

 A stunning state-of-the art Library was completed in 2010, with the ground floor configured as social learning space.

-A multi-million pound redevelopment of the Woodcock Sports Centre, due for completion in September 2011, will offer state-of-the art sports facilities including a beautiful grade 11 listed swimming pool.
+A multi-million pound redevelopment of the Woodcock Sports Centre has now been completed, offering state-of-the art sports facilities including a beautiful grade II listed swimming pool.

 These high quality facilities and amenities make Aston a great place to work and study.

-STRUCTURE, GOVERNANCE, FINANCES
+Structure, Governance and Finances

-Aston's Vice-Chancellor, Professor Julia King, is the principal Academic and Executive Officer of the University, with overall responsibility for Aston's strategic direction, executive management and day-to-day operation.
-The Vice-Chancellor is supported by a Deputy Vice-Chancellor, Professor Helen Higson, and three Pro-Vice-Chancellors, Dr Phil Extance, Professor Martin Griffin, and Professor Alison Halstead.
+Aston's Vice-Chancellor, Professor Dame Julia King, is the principal Academic and Executive Officer of the University, with overall responsibility for Aston's strategic direction, executive management and day-to-day operation.
+The Vice-Chancellor is supported by a Senior Pro-Vice-Chancellor, Professor Helen Higson, and four Pro-Vice-Chancellors, Dr Phil Extance, Professor Martin Griffin, Professor Gina Rippon and Professor Alison Halstead.

-Alastair Hewgill, Chief Financial Officer, Adèle MacKinlay, Chief Operating Officer and University secretary, and David Farrow, Director of Marketing Strategy and Communications, head up the support functions of the University.
-Sheila O'Neal is the Director of Development and Alumni Relations, and Alan Charters is Director of Capital Development.
+Mark Hodgson, Chief Financial Officer, Adèle MacKinlay, Chief Operating Officer and University Secretary, and David Farrow, Director of Marketing Strategy and Communications, head up the support functions of the University.
+Sheila O'Neal is the Director of Development and Alumni Relations, and Alan Charters is Executive Director of Capital Development.